 The deadline for waiving SHIP for the 2013-14 academic year is June 1, 2013; academic-year coverage is effective from August 15, 2013 to August 15, 2014.
 The plan offers a spring-semester premium, at $1,775, for students who matriculate in the spring semester of 2013.
 The deadline for waiving for the spring semester is January 1, 2014; spring-semester coverage is effective from January 15, 2014 to August 15, 2014.
 Students may waive SHIP coverage by presenting proof of adequate outside coverage to the University Office of Insurance and Risk.

 Students' dependents may be enrolled in SHIP at an additional cost.
-Eligible dependents include a legal spouse or domestic partner, unmarried children under the age of 19 or a full-time student up to the age of 23, or a newborn infant born while the student is covered by SHIP.
+Eligible dependents include a legal spouse or domestic partner, children up to the age of 26, or a newborn infant born while the student is covered by SHIP.
 A spouse or partner is generally expected to be living with the covered student in order to be eligible for coverage.
 Students who receive health coverage through their financial support packages from the University will need to cover the cost of adding dependents to the plan.

 Health Insurance Waiver/Buyout